 In today’s diverse society, being politically correct during the holiday season has gotten a bit tricky.
-Whether it is in the workplace or in your holiday marketing campaign, you want everyone to feel included.
+Whether it is in the workplace or taking in holiday marketing tips for your holiday marketing campaign, you want everyone to feel included.
 Cultural holidays are important to everyone, so how do you remain true to own your holiday culture without offending others?

 America’s Most Celebrated Holiday